Skip to main content

 • User

-This detector will parse “X-Lang” header on request to detect user language.
-Frontend should add here user language (“en”,”fr”, etc) and if backend support it that app will use given user language
+This detector will parse the “X-Lang” header on the request to detect the user's language.
+The frontend should add the user's language here (“en”, ”fr”, etc.), and if the backend supports it, the app will use the given user language.

 tip

-“xLang” preferred way to work with languages on framework
+“xLang” is the preferred way to work with languages in the framework.

 axios.get("https://example.com/getSomething", {